 U.S. Army Ordnance Museum

-Located in Aberdeen, Maryland, on the Aberdeen Proving Ground is Harford County's largest tourist attraction.
-More than two hundred thousand persons each year, from all parts of the United States and the world visit the U.S. Army Ordnance Museum.
+Previously located in Aberdeen, Maryland, on the Aberdeen Proving Ground this was once Harford County's largest tourist attraction.
+More than two hundred thousand persons each year, from all parts of the United States and the world visited the U.S. Army Ordnance Museum.